-No later than 3 months after the comprehensive exam, the student will present a Thesis Proposal to the ACom.
+No later than 6 months after the comprehensive exam, the student will present a Thesis Proposal to the ACom.
 The Thesis Proposal will follow NSF format requirements: no more than 15 single spaced pages, inclusive of all figures, exclusive of references.
+The student provides the written proposal together with the Final EKL and the Program of Study to the ACom at least two weeks prior to the proposal presentation.
 The student will deliver a 30 minute presentation on the proposal's content.

-The presentation will be open to the general public, and then followed by a close door discussion with the ACom.
+The presentation will be open to the general public and will then be followed by a closed-door discussion with the ACom.
 The committee will evaluate the quality of the proposal and provide feedback to the student.